9Katastrophes/15-466-f21-base3/README.md

-# (TODO: your game's title)
+# Who Killed Mr.Alpha

-Author: (TODO: your name)
+Author: Katherine Wang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: What's interesting about my game is you need to listen carefully to audio recordings to determine who murdered Mr.Alpha.

 Screen Shot: